plumbblake/trevordmiller-website/pages/blog/graphql-schema/index.md

 ## A single source of truth for app data

-Ropig is built with GraphQL.
-There are [plenty of goodies GraphQL has to offer](http://graphql.org), but in this post, I want to go over one of our favorites: the schema.
+There are [plenty of goodies GraphQL has to offer](http://graphql.org), but in this post, I want to go over one of my favorites: the schema.

 A GraphQL schema **describes your data**.
 Using [GraphQL's fantastic type system](http://graphql.org/learn/schema/), you can clearly define the public API of your entire back-end.
 It looks like this: